-So, let’s take a minute to break down everything you need to know about a building a business playbook:
+So, let’s break down everything you need to know about building a winning business playbook!

 What is a business playbook?

 A business playbook (sometimes called a company playbook) houses all your company’s processes, policies, and standard operating procedures (SOPs) in one place.
 And it outlines exactly how your business does what it does – down to each role, responsibility, business strategy, and differentiator.

 Meaning, when your team has a business playbook, they don’t have to guess how to do their jobs.
 They know exactly what’s expected of them and how to get it done.